Frequently Asked Questions

-Come to the SCSJ to meet with Jeff Peak, attend a Career and Post-Grad Volunteer Fair, or start looking online.
+Come to the SCSJ to meet with RJ Toledo, attend a Career and Post-Grad Volunteer Fair, or start looking online.
 Catholic Volunteer Network publishes and distributes RESPONSE, the most comprehensive handbook of lay mission volunteer opportunities.

 I’ve looked online and it seems like there are a ton of programs.
 How do I tell which one is right for me?